Swedish Army Signal Troops: History

-The Swedish Army Signal Troops were organized in accordance with the Defence Act of 1936 as a special branch of the field telegraph troops which belonged to the Fortifikationen.
-The signal troops consisted of the Signal Regiment (S 1) with the main part in Stockholm Garrison and a company in each of Kristianstad Garrison (S 1 K), Skövde Garrison (S 1 Sk) and Boden Garrison (S 1 B).
-From the signal troops, a large number of officers were also commanded for service in senior staffs.

-Units, except regiments, battalions, corps and companies of the Swedish Army Signal Troops, included the Swedish Army Signal School (1942–1965) which became the Swedish Army School of Staff Work and Communications (Arméns stabs- och sambandsskola, StabSbS) (1965–1998) which in turn was part of the Swedish Army Staff and Communication Center (Arméns lednings- och sambandscentrum, LSC) (1991–1997) along with the Army Staff's Signal Department (Arméstabens signalavdelning) and (Signaltruppernas officershögskola, SignOHS).
+With the Defence Act of 1936, the Swedish Army Signal Troops were established.
+The Signal Regiment (S 1) was organized in Stockholm and received a company, S 1 B, in Boden.
+From 1940 to 1942, it moved to Lilla Frösunda.
+In 1942, the Swedish Army Signal School (1942–1965) was established, and S 1 received an additional company in Stockholm, one in Skövde (S 1 Sk), and one in Kristianstad (S 1 K).
+In 1954, S 1 B became a battalion, and in 1957, S 1 moved to Uppsala in the so-called Mälardal Carousel.
+In 1958, the company in Skövde was expanded into a battalion, in 1961 it moved to Karlsborg and became a signal corps, and in 1962 it became the Göta Signal Corps (S 2).
+The Signal School moved to Uppsala in 1957 and in 1965 became the Swedish Army School of Staff Work and Communications (Arméns stabs- och sambandsskola, StabSbS) (1965–1998), which in turn was part of the Swedish Army Staff and Communication Center (Arméns lednings- och sambandscentrum, LSC) (1991–1997) along with the Army Staff's Signal Department (Arméstabens signalavdelning) and (Signaltruppernas officershögskola, SignOHS).
 The Swedish Army Signal Cadet and Officer Candidate School (Signaltruppernas kadett- och aspirantskola, SignKAS) was active from 1961 to 1981 when it became a part of the Swedish Army School of Staff Work and Communications.

+On 4 September 1971, the 100th anniversary of the Signal Troops was celebrated with Colonel Åke Bernström and Major General Gottfrid Hain laying a wreath at the memorial stone (the Marieberg Stone) in Marieberg, Stockholm.
+The jubilee was celebrated, among other things, with a large exhibition of signal equipment at the Swedish Army Museum.

 Today's signal troops mainly include staff and military communications units, and electronic warfare units.
 The Command and Control Regiment in Enköping has since 2007 taken over the previous tasks of the signal troops.

 Inspector of the Swedish Army Signal Troops

-In the years 1966-1991, the signal and engineer troops had a joint branch inspector; the Inspector of the Swedish Army Engineer Corps and Signal Corps (Ingenjörinspektör- och Signalinspektören).
+The chief of the signal troops was referred to as the Inspector of the Swedish Army Signal Troops (Signalinspektören).
+From 1966 to 1991, the signal and engineer troops had a joint branch inspector; the Inspector of the Swedish Army Engineer Corps and Signal Corps (Ingenjörinspektör- och Signalinspektören).
 From 1991, the two branches received an inspector each, and the title of the signal troops was shortened to the Signal Inspector.
 In connection with the decommissioning of Swedish Army Staff and Communication Center (Arméns lednings- och sambandscentrum), the position of Signal Inspector disappeared.